cscvlab/3D-Objects-Compression/readme.md

 This repository contains the implementation of the paper:

 Yuanzhan Li, Yuqi Liu, Yujie Lu, Siyu Zhang, Shen Cai∗, and Yanting Zhang.
-High-fidelity 3D Model Compression based on Key Spheres. accepted in Data Compression Conference (DCC) 2022 as a full paper.
+High-fidelity 3D Model Compression based on Key Spheres.
+Accepted in Data Compression Conference (DCC) 2022 as a full paper.

 ## Methodology
 Training a specific network for each 3D model to predict the signed distance function (SDF), which individually embeds its shape, can realize compressed representation and reconstruction of objects by storing fewer network (and possibly latent) parameters.
 However, it is difficult for the state-of-the-art methods NI [1] and NGLOD [2] to properly reconstruct complex objects with fewer network parameters.
 The methodology we adopt is to utilize explicit key spheres [3] as network input to reduce the difficulty of fitting global and local shapes.
 By inputting the spatial information ofmultiple spheres which imply rough shapes (SDF) of an object, the proposed method can significantly improve the reconstruction accuracy with a negligible storage cost.An example is shown in Fig. 1.
 Compared to the previous works, our method achieves the high-fidelity and high-compression coding and reconstruction for most of 3D objects in the test dataset.